ispeakcomputer/docker_image_scanner/README.md

 ```
 ### Design

 The program is written in Python3 using object oriented design.
+It doesn't start without the required url/token and
+has a exception handling built in.

 ***The program follows these steps***